-LCD, LED, Or OLED: Which is Best for You?
+LCD, LED, Or OLED: Which Is Best for You?

 When it comes to digital screen technology, three labels come to our minds.
 These are LCD, LED, and OLED.
 These three technologies are widespread in use today.

-Each one of them offers unique features that make them advantageous in various applications.
+Each of them offers unique features that make them advantageous in various applications.
 But how do these three differ from one another?

 What makes one or the other the most preferred screen for advertising, graphic design, or video sharing?